jonashjda/Assignment-3/Assignment 3.md

 ```
 **workShift()**

-The workShift() function ads the number of hours passed as 'duration' to the hours_worked variable and prints out a statement to confirm that the object has worked for that amount of hours.
+The workShift() function adds the number of hours passed as 'duration' to the hours_worked variable and prints out a statement to confirm that the object has worked for that amount of hours.

 **receivePaycheck()**